 A statement that participation is voluntary and that refusal to participate or discontinuing participation at any time will involve no penalty or loss of benefits to which the subject is otherwise entitled.

+).

+A statement that identifiers might be removed from the identifiable private information or identifiable biospecimens and that, after such removal, the information or biospecimens could be used for future research studies or distributed to another investigator for future research studies without additional informed consent from the subject or the legally authorized representative, if this might be a possibility; or

+A statement that the subject's information or biospecimens collected as part of the research, even if identifiers are removed, will not be used or distributed for future research studies.

 The signature and signature date for subject and/or legally authorized representative.

-Signature and date lines for person providing verbal explanation of study and obtaining consent (where study appropriate).
+Signature and date lines for person providing verbal explanation of study and obtaining consent (where study appropriate

 Based on the study design and in consideration of the subject’s safety and welfare, as well as the relevance of the information in allowing the prospective subject to make an informed decision about participation, the UI IRB may require additional information in the Informed Consent Document including: